 - Lost wages - For more serious assaults, victims might be forced to miss time working.
 The wages/salary they lost can be taxed to the bar as well.

 - Pain and suffering - While less quantifiable than doctor bills or lost wages, victims may be compensated monetarily for their suffering.

 Under Texas dram shop law, a minor is considered someone under the age of 18, even though the legal drinking age starts at 21.
 Under the law, it is a crime to serve alcohol to anyone under the age of 18 at a bar any amount of alcohol.
 We've seen far too many instances of fights between young people who "snuck into" bars and restaurants and later became intoxicated.
 The establishments in these instances are potentially on the hook for every nickel of damages caused.

-But with minors and assaults, it doesn’t just have to be alcohol purchased at a bar or restaurant for victims to recover.
+But with minors and assaults, it doesn't just have to be alcohol purchased at a bar or restaurant for victims to recover.
 Rather, it could be at private homes and fraternal organizations.
-Normally, “social hosts” are immune from liability for providing alcohol to “social guests.”
-However, they’re potentially liable for assaults when they’ve given young people alcohol to drink in their homes.
-Several of these cases have made it up to the appeals courts, and they’ve been upheld as valid.
+Normally, "social hosts" are immune from liability for providing alcohol to guests, as long as they don't charge for it.
+However, they're potentially liable for assaults when they provide young people alcohol to drink in their homes.
+Several of these cases have made it up to the appeals courts, where they've been consistently upheld.

 If you know a minor who was injured at a house party by an intoxicated person, you should think of giving us a call.

 Give the Texas Dram Shop Attorneys at Grossman Law Offices a Call Today

 The lawyers at Grossman Law Offices have over 25 years of experience handling Texas dram shops cases.
 We've won literally hundreds of these cases, and we're here for you.
 Call us at (855) 326-0000.
 We'll be more than happy to answer whatever questions you might have at no cost.